-There are many types of blood disorders which doctors will treat in different ways depending on the type and severity.
+There are lots of different blood disorders and they are treated in different ways depending on their type and severity.
 A few of them can develop into blood cancers over time.
 Only some people with blood disorders will need a stem cell transplant – usually only if other treatments have been unsuccessful.

-Anthony Nolan also supports the IMPACT partnership that co-ordinates clinical trials across the UK to improve the outcomes of stem cell transplants for patients.
-See the IMPACT website for details.
+Anthony Nolan also supports the IMPACT partnership that co-ordinates clinical trials across the UK that focus on improving stem cell transplantation.
+See the IMPACT website for more details.